tess-jl/aws-developer-course/notes/11_AWS_Monitoring_Audit.md

 -create a Docker image that runs on Daemon/use official X-Ray Docker Image -make sure port mappings and network settings are correct, IAM roles there

+### CloudTrail
+-way to observe API calls
+-enabled by default
+-gives history of events/API calls within account by:
+* console
+* SDK
+* CLI
+* AWS services

+-can put logs from Cloudtrail into CloudWatch logs -**if resource is deleted in AWS, look to cloudtrail first**

+Hands On
+-can view events in AWS account
+-can look at **event history** and query for anything, e.g. deletes

+### CloudTrail vs. CloudWatch vs. X-Ray